-From candy, to marzipan (my all-time favourite), to the recent boom in almond “milk,” people are absolutely nutty about almonds, and rightly so.
+From candy, to marzipan (my all-time favorite), to the boom in almond “milk” interest, people are absolutely nutty about almonds, and rightly so.

 Believe it or “nut” (if you don’t like puns, you may have come to the wrong place – we’re just getting started), this coveted tree crop has been cultivated from as early as 4,000 BC – and shows no sign of dropping out of fashion any time soon.

-In the same family as other firm favorites such as peaches, plums and apricots, almonds provide a delicious, nutritious, and extremely versatile addition to any homestead or garden.
+In the same family as other firm favorites such as peaches, cherries, plums, and apricots, almonds provide a delicious, nutritious, and extremely versatile addition to any homestead or garden.

 Beautiful as well as delicious – what’s not to like?
 As often is the case with beautiful things, these delicious nuts come with a few hang-ups… read on to find out more about what it takes to grow almond trees.